If you've ever been left scratching your head when it comes to how to prepare pork, you're not alone.

 Hearty, herby and wholesome, traditional Italian porchetta is a ticket to porky heaven.
-A typical recipe calls for garlic, rosemary and fennel, along with a whole heap of salt and pepper, to be stuffed inside a boneless joint of fat crusted pork.
+A typical recipe requires garlic, rosemary, fennel, and a whole heap of salt and pepper, all inside a boneless joint of fat crusted pork.

-To make the dish, highly seasoned raw minced pork is mixed with garlic and caraway and spread on a piece of bread, making a German and Polish tradition that’s as delicious as it is initially daunting.
+To make the dish, highly seasoned raw minced pork is mixed with garlic and caraway and spread on a piece of bread.
+This German and Polish tradition is delicious - even if it sounds a little daunting.

 3. Lion’s Head

 Lion’s Head is the daddy of Chinese meatballs, usually measuring about 10cm in diameter and served in a richly savoury broth.
 Coming in two varieties - white and red - this traditional dish proves that mincing can be the best way to get maximum taste.

 One of the best uses for pork is as a blanket for other, less illustrious meats.
 A prime example is the Italian staple of saltimbocca.
 A relatively simple dish, saltimbocca features a veal cutlet, wrapped in sage and prosciutto and fried in butter.

 Using the traditional Hawaiian method of wrapping the meat in taro leaves before placing it underground in an imu oven ensures that the resulting dish has an unbelievable succulent texture, as well as a unique flavour.

 Lechon features a whole roast suckling pig, liberally seasoned and spiced and served as a sharing barbecue for entire communities.
 Definitely beats a dry, dessicated turkey.

 If fat equals flavour, then lardo might just be one of the tastiest things you can find anywhere.
 This Italian delicacy is made from cured strips of pig fat, seasoned with salt and rosemary and traditionally spread on toast or used as a salty topping to other dishes.